 Hand-harvested, clusters were sorted in the vineyard and then gently destemmed following an evening in our cold room.
 All ‘jack stems’ were removed on the sorting table.
 Musts were cold soaked in open-top fermenters for five days, and then inoculated with cultured yeasts to begin slow fermentation.
 Each tank was manually punched down two times per day, with a total maceration time of sixteen to twenty-eight days.
 Upon completion of primary fermentation and maceration, all free run wine was transferred to tank for settling, and then pressed at extremely low pressure (0.08 bars) to avoid extracting bitterness.
 After settling overnight both free-run and press wines were racked to barrels.
 Ten was bottled with no fining and no

 A brooding and intense wine.
-The aromas begin with notes of Elderberry, Freesia and Fig, then a myriad of savory spices, and a hint of lavender.
+The aromas begin with notes of black cherry, tuberose and fig, then a myriad of savory spices, and a hint of jasmine.
 Firm, mature tannins—evidence of Ten’s ageability—are followed by a long, velvety finish.